medialab/sandcrawler/spider.md

 Here is how a spider works:

-* You must create it:
+* You must create one:

 ```js
 var sandcrawler = require('sandcrawler');